lbwhcn/new-repo_1/readme.md

-## Create new repo and edit with pycharm and GuiHub
+## Create a new repo and edit with pycharm and GuiHub

 Here is the description!